 Meow meow meow meow ... who remembers this catchy tune sung by cats, for cats, in Meow Mix's television commercials?
 The brand released a simple but telling slogan: “Tastes So Good, Cats Ask For It By Name.”

-This slogan plays off the fact that every time a cat meows, s/he is actually asking for Meow Mix.
-It was not only clever, but it also successfully planted Meow Mix as a standout brand in a cluttered market.
+What I like: This slogan plays off your cat’s natural chattiness around mealtime.
+It was not only clever, but it also successfully planted Meow Mix as a standout brand in a cluttered market (or is that meow-ket?).

-Ronseal is a wood stain and dye manufacturer from the United Kingdom, and its 20-year-old slogan is perfect for the humble message the company is known for.
+Ronseal is a wood stain and dye manufacturer from the United Kingdom, and its 20-year-old slogan, well, it does exactly what it promises.

-Ronseal‘s slogan doesn’t go above and beyond.
-It doesn't make lofty promises to its customers.
-It simply endorses a functional product.
-So why is this slogan so catchy?
-Because its lack of volume actually speaks volumes to its audience.
+What I like: Ronseal‘s slogan doesn't make lofty promises to its customers — it simply endorses a functional product.
 Too many companies try to break through the noise of their competitors by being so loud and ambitious, they forget what they stood for in the first place.
-Ronseal saw true value in basic reliability and founded a slogan that allowed the company to stay right where its customers like it.
+Ronseal saw true value in basic reliability, and its customers do, too.

 The Mosaic Company's slogan also happens to be its mission statement, which guarantees that this fertilizer maker‘s brand strategy aligns with the company’s main interests.

-Something all slogans should strive to do is look past the needs of the company, or even its users, and describe how the product or service helps the community.
-In this way, “We Help the World Grow the Food It Needs” is a heavy slogan that expresses not just what The Mosaic Company wants for its customers, but also what it wants for the public.
+What I like: A great slogan looks past the needs of the company and even customers, and it describes how the product or service helps the community.
+“We Help the World Grow the Food It Needs” expresses not just what The Mosaic Company wants for its customers, but also what it wants for the world.

 How to Write an Effective Business Slogan